 It's great that aphids are easy to control, otherwise they might be more formidable rose pests for the gardener.
 These little green/brown insects swarm (colonize) over plants, sucking the sap from them.
 They are 1/8-inch long and are also known as plant lice.
 In addition to green or brown, they can also be red or black.
 Mostly seen in spring or early summer, they damage new shoots by attacking them in large numbers.
 They can stunt or slow plant growth and deform leaves.

 In spring, these little guys roll up foliage and start chewing, boring their way through leaf and bud.
-Use an insecticide.
+Use an insecticide or Neem oil.

 Notice a sudden blackening of buds or young shoots on your roses?
 It could be the midge, a minute maggot about 1/25 of an inch long that rasps the tender tips of new growth, causing them to blacken and shrivel.
 Since the larva pupate in the soil, that is where you should begin to control the Midge.